rschristopher/ischristtrue.com/src/ancient-views/justification.md

     Therefore we conclude that a man is justified by faith without the deeds of the law.

+If you find yourself disagreeing with the apostles and calling them fools, you should probably stop.
+It's as sure a sign of demonic deception as you can find.

-This kind of meddling with scripture, to fit your personal interpretation of scripture, is clearly heretical and should be condemned by any honest truth seeker.
-It is unconscionable and wrong.
+This kind of meddling with scripture, to fit your personal interpretation, is clearly heretical and should be condemned by any honest truth seeker.
 The precedent set is immoral and dangerous.
-The bad fruits of this are on display in the decaying history of western civilization.
+The bad fruits of this are on full display in the decaying history of western civilization.

 !!! quote "Martin Luther"
     I almost feel like throwing Jimmy into the stove